Gleethos/neureka/src/main/java/neureka/backend/api/README.md

 ```
 ---

-The following method ought to check if this
-implementation can perform forward mode AD on
-the given `ExecutionCall` instance.
+This method checks if forward mode auto differentiation
+can be performed for a given `ExecutionCall` passed to an `Algorithm`.
+The analyzer returns a boolean truth value.

 ```java
     boolean canPerformForwardADFor( ExecutionCall<? extends Device<?>> call );
 ```
 ---

-The following method ought to check if this
-algorithm can perform backward mode AD on
-the given `ExecutionCall` instance.
+This method checks if backward mode auto differentiation
+(also known as back-propagation)
+can be performed for a given `ExecutionCall` passed to an `Algorithm`.
+The analyzer returns a boolean truth value.

 ```java
     boolean canPerformBackwardADFor( ExecutionCall<? extends Device<?>> call );